Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

 -After every sprint, testing is carried out continually to lower the likelihood of serious problems and enhance the overall quality of the software.

-Question 5: Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 Software Developer: